softwaremill/sttp/docs/requests/basics.md

 Using the modifiers, each time we get a new request definition, but it's just a description: a data object; nothing is sent over the network until the `send()` method is invoked.

+## Query parameters and URIs

+Query parameters are specified as part of the URI, to which the request should be sent.
+The URI can only be set together with the request method (using `.get(Uri)`, `.post(Uri)`, etc.).

+The URI can be created programatically (by calling methods on the `Uri` class), or using the `uri` interpolator, which also allows embedding (and later escaping) values from the environment.
+See the documentation on [creating URIs](../model/uri.html) for more details.

 ## Sending a request

 A request definition can be created without knowing how it will be sent.
 But to send a request, a backend is needed.
 A default, synchronous backend based on Java's `HttpURLConnection` is provided out-of-the box.